 Treatment of Hand Sprains and Strains in Long Island, Manhattan, and NYC

 Sprains and strains are soft tissue injuries that can affect the ligaments, muscles, and tendons of the hand or wrist.
 While these terms are often used interchangeably, they are actually different types of injuries.
 In most cases, hand sprains and strains can be treated conservatively, but in severe cases surgery may be necessary.
-The experienced hand surgeons at The Institute for Hand Surgery at Long Island Plastic Surgical Group (LIPSG) can properly diagnose a hand sprain or strain and provide effective treatment.
+The experienced hand surgeons at The Institute for Hand Surgery at New York Plastic Surgical Group, a Division of Long Island Plastic Surgical Group can properly diagnose a hand sprain or strain and provide effective treatment.

 What is a Wrist Sprain?

 A sprain is an injury to a ligament, which is the fibrous band of tissue that connects bones at a joint.
 Sprains can range from a mild stretching of the ligament to a partial or complete tear.
 One of the most common injuries to affect the wrist is a wrist sprain, which happens when the wrist is forcefully twisted or bent, often by falling onto an outstretched hand.

 - Mild (Grade 1) Sprain: Here, the ligaments are stretched but do not tear.

 - Moderate (Grade 2) Sprain: In a moderate sprain, the ligaments are partially torn.
 A grade 2 sprain may involve some loss of hand or wrist function.